Spin-Wave Doppler Shift by Magnon Drag in Magnetic Insulators

 Figure~\ref{fig:shift}(a) illustrates the pumped magnon current $\overline {\mathbf{J}}_{y}$ as a function of the applied electric current density $I$ with frequency $\omega_{s}/(2\pi)\approx0.93$~GHz across the stripline of width $w=150$~nm and thickness $d=80$~nm \cite{7nm,Toeno_NV} from Eq.~(\ref{stripline_spin_current}) in comparison with numerical solutions of the LLG equation [Eq.~(\ref{spin_current_density})].

-Here the YIG film thickness $s=10$~nm, the applied static magnetic field $\mu_{0}H_{\mathrm{app}}=10$~mT that drives out domain walls \cite{7nm,one_wire}, $\mu_{0}M_{s}=0.18$~T, and $\alpha_{G}=10^{-4}$.
 Magnons of wavelength $2w$ are resonantly excited and carry a current with decay length $\delta\approx333~\mathrm{\mu}$m.
-Here we compare the analytical solutions with the numerically exact solution of the LLG equation, which predicts a maximum spin-wave current for a stripline current $I_{c}\approx 5\times10^{7} ~\mathrm{A/cm^{2}}$.
+Here we compare the analytical solutions with the numerically exact solution of the LLG equation, which predicts a maximum spin-wave current for a stripline current $I_{c}\approx5\times10^{7}~\mathrm{A/cm^{2}}$.
 The non-interacting spin-wave theory (SW-free) fails already for small $I$, which emphasizes the importance of nonlinearities.
-When including the drag effect, the spin-wave theory Eq.~(\ref{stripline_spin_current}) $\overline{\mathbf{J}}_{y}$ saturates at a current $I\sim I_{c}$, but returns to the non-interacting values at larger currents. $I_{c}$ is determined by the onset of a spin-wave instability that is characterized by negative magnon excitation energy (see below), which causes the discontinuous change of the spin current calculated by the self-consistent mean-field theory.
-When $I>I_c$, the lowest-order nonlinearity of the Holstein-Primakoff expansion and thereby the mean-field theory may break down.
+When including the drag effect, the spin-wave theory Eq.~(\ref{stripline_spin_current}) $\overline{\mathbf{J}}_{y}$ saturates at a current $I\sim I_{c}$, but returns to the non-interacting values at larger currents.
+When $I>I_{c}$, the lowest-order nonlinearity of the Holstein-Primakoff expansion and thereby the mean-field theory may break down.
 The Doppler shift of the spin-wave dispersion illustrated in Fig.~\ref{fig:shift}(b) holds only for $I<I_{c}$.
-When $I\gtrsim I_{c}$, we observe that the chirality of the magnon excitation is strongly reduced, indicating that the backscattering of magnons becomes strong, as illustrated by Figs.~\ref{fig:shift}(c) and (d), which is partly responsible for the suppression of spin current at strong driving.
+More detailed comparison with different parameters confirms these features \cite{supplement}.
+When $I\gtrsim I_{c}$, we observe that the chirality of the magnon excitation is strongly reduced, indicating that the backscattering of magnons becomes strong, as illustrated by Figs.~\ref{fig:amplitude}(c) and (d), which is partly responsible for the suppression of spin current.